Jelly Beans Plant (Sedum rubrotinctum) Indoor Care, Propagation, Problems with Remedies

 Where to Buy

-If you looking to add Jelly Beans Plant to your collection, they are available online on Etsy.
+If you are looking to add Jelly Beans Plant to your plant collection, you may get them online from Etsy (Link to Etsy) or from (Link to Amazon).

 Jelly Beans Plant, Sedum rubrotinctum